Own-Data-Privateer/hoardy-web/tool/README.md

   : inputs, can be a mix of files and directories (which will be traversed recursively)

 - options:
-  - `--errors {fail,skip,ignore}`
-  : when an error occurs:
-    - `fail`: report failure and stop the execution (default)
-    - `skip`: report failure but skip the reqres that produced it from the output and continue
-    - `ignore`: `skip`, but don't report the failure
   - `-u, --unabridged`
   : print all data in full
   - `--abridged`